 |Start|||||Week 1|||||Week 2|||||Week 3|||||Week 4|||||Week 5|||||Week 6|

 I had never been to Africa, and Projects Abroad (PA) had a few projects on that continent.
-Staying with the conservation theme, I decided to apply for the project in Botswana for a 5-week period; I realised that four weeks in Thailand wasn't long enough.
+Staying with the conservation theme, I decided to apply for the Wildlife Conservation Volunteering in Botswana project, for a 5-week period; I realised that four weeks in Thailand wasn't long enough.

-It was also suggested that, as I was 'in the area', why didn't I visit Cape Town?
+It was also suggested that, as I was 'in the area', that I visit Cape Town.
 What a great idea!
 I therefore added a few extra days to my Botswana trip.
 Because of what I had already bought (clothes-wise) for Thailand, there was little extra I needed to buy.
-Therefore, I started packing my suitcase.
-What follows across these pages is an account of my time in Africa.
+Therefore, I made a start on packing my suitcase.
+What follows across these pages is an account of my time on the African continent.

 My journey to Heathrow was very nondescript; a train to Reading and a bus to Heathrow.
 I had already checked-in on-line, so it was a simple case (no pun intended) of dropping off my baggage and making my way to the departure gate.